-Amazon has special (not well taught/explained) rules regarding use of a Brand's name or if you are a Brand-Registered Company within amazon's special brand program.
+Amazon has special (not well explained) rules regarding use of a Brand's name and or if you are a Brand-Registered Company.

 1: Brand Name Error

-As of the beginning of 2018 (around march) we found out that amazon had changed their rules for brands and are now forcing all of these brands to rent their GTIN's from GS1 directly.
-This means that while your existing owned-GTIN's are still fine and work in almost every POS system on earth, for this special program you do not have a choice and are made to borrow them on an annual basis from GS1 for a hefty fee.
+As of the beginning of 2018 (around march) we found out that amazon had changed their rules for brand-registered companies and are now forcing all of these companies to rent their GTIN's from GS1 directly going forward.